Dear D.

 I want to read you a poem by a poet I didn't know until a few days ago.

-I thought that it might be a good opportunity to share it with you tonight, Christmas Eve, now that the house is quiet and mine are asleep.
+The poem has been haunting me these days, and I thought that maybe it meant something.
+In any case, I thought that it might be a good opportunity to share it with you tonight, Christmas Eve, now that the house is quiet and mine are asleep.

 It is “Wild Geese”, a beautiful poem by Mary Oliver.
 In Spain, her poetry is barely translated.
 I'll read it to you in my broken English, my apologies.